riczahn/covid-data-visualisation/README.md

 # To-Do
+* Lockdown useful?
+28 vs. 14 days in graph
+  * death after how many days on average
+* Switch from Pie chart to sum diagram
+* Influenza graph & COVID graph
-* Tooltip for covid events when hovering
+* Tooltip for covid events when hovering (ONLY IF ONE GRAPH SHOWS AN IMPACT OF THE EVENTS)
+* For Presentation: Some sort of Guideline
+  * Graph -> We see this but why? -> next Graph

+## Presentation
+0. Covid Deaths
+1. Covid deaths in relation to overall deaths

 ## Idee
 Trend Sterberate pro Altersgruppe von 2012-Dez2019